mahrahimi1/relation-aware-prompting/README.md

 - Then simply run the script: `python run_eval_tacred_openai.py`

 ### Running the Open-source Models
 We used Hugging Face inference providers to run `Llama-3.1-70B-Instruct` and `gemma-3-27b-it` experiments.
 For `mistral-large-2411`, we used the inference providers from Mistral.
-However, if you prefer to run these models locally on your own machines, it is also possible and we provide the means for that.
+However, if you prefer to run these models locally on your own machines and using your own GPUs, it is also possible and we provide the means for that.

 #### Running the Hugging Face Inference Providers
 To run `Llama-3.1-70B-Instruct` and `gemma-3-27b-it` experiments, we used `run_eval_{dataset_name}_opensource_api.py` where *dataset_name* is the name of the dataset.
 So for example for TACRED, run `run_eval_tacred_opensource_api.py`.